metacpan/metacpan-cpan-extracted/distros/D/Data-Table-Text/README.md

 ### includeFiles($expand)

-Read the given [file](https://en.wikipedia.org/wiki/Computer_file) and expand all lines that start "includeThisFile " with the [file](https://en.wikipedia.org/wiki/Computer_file) named by the rest of the line and keep doing this until all the included files have been expanded or a repetition is detected.
+Read the given [file](https://en.wikipedia.org/wiki/Computer_file) and expand all lines that start "includeThisFile " with the [file](https://en.wikipedia.org/wiki/Computer_file) named by the [REST](https://en.wikipedia.org/wiki/REST) of the line and keep doing this until all the included files have been expanded or a repetition is detected.
 Returns the expanded [file](https://en.wikipedia.org/wiki/Computer_file) or confesses if one of the included files cannot be located.

        Parameter  Description
     1  $expand    File to expand